LMAX-Exchange/solana4j/README.md

 ### Background

-At `LMAX` we are all `Java` developers.
-We are not `Javascript` developers.
-We are not `Rust` developers.
-To support our needs as a business we needed a way to read and write transactions from and to the `Solana Blockchain`.
-We challenged ourselves to encapsulate the `Solana` encoding scheme with a `Java` library rather than use any kind of shim calling the `Javascript` or `Rust` libraries supported by `Solana Labs`.
-This project is the product of that challenge.
+At LMAX we are all Java developers.
+We are not Javascript developers.
+We are not Rust developers.
+To support our needs as a business we needed to read and write from and to the Solana blockchain from within our Java ecosystem.
+There was no mature Java library that met our needs at the time our project started.
+We therefore challenged ourselves to write our own.
+This repository is the product of that challenge.

-This `solana4j` library supports both the `Legacy` and `VO` encoding schemes.
-It has support for interaction with some of the core `Solana Programs`, such as the `SystemProgram`, `TokenProgram` and `AssociatedTokenProgram`.
-The library can be trivially extended to support more native programs as the user needs.
-The scope of the current implemented programs simply encompasses what we needed to implement for our needs as a business.

-We hope that people will use the library and extend it to their needs, so that together we can build a `Java` library with parity to the aforementioned `Rust` and `Javascript` libraries.

-All the `Solana Programs` that have been implemented have been conformance tested against a real `Solana Test Validator`.
-The hope is that these tests act as living documentation of how the library can be used.
-Any future implemented programs should also have accompanying integration tests so that we can carry on extending this living documentation!

-A note about the integration tests.
-If you're running on a shiny `Apple M[1,2,3,4]` machine, then there are extra steps you need to take in order to run them locally.
-Please find the `README.md` in `shared/src/test-support/resources/README.md`!

-We hope that you enjoy using the library, and we welcome any feedback.
-We especially welcome PRs!
+### `solana4j`

+A pure Java library that encapsulates both the `Legacy` and `V0` encoding schemes, with support for many of the core Solana programs.

-### Features
+### `solana4j-json-rpc`

-##### Core Functionality

-* Reading and Writing Legacy & V0 Solana Messages.
-* Building Solana Messages for signing.
-* Appending signatures to Solana Messages for transaction submission.

-##### Programs

-  * `AddressLookupTableProgram`
-  * `AssociatedTokenMetadataProgram`
-  * `AssociatedTokenProgram`
-  * `BpfLoaderUpgradeableProgram`
-  * `ComputeBudgetProgram`
+A Java client library to communicate with the Solana blockchain, with support for many of the endpoints documented at `https://solana.com/docs/rpc`.
+This library requires the following dependencies:

-  * `SystemProgram`
+* `com.fasterxml.jackson.core:jackson-databind:2.17.2`
-  * `Token2022Program`
+* `com.fasterxml.jackson.core:jackson-annotations:2.17.2`
-  * `TokenProgram`
+* `com.fasterxml.jackson.core:jackson-core:2.17.2`

-### Useful Commands

-* `./gradlew build` - build the project
-* `./gradlew javadocs` - build javadocs
-* `./gradlew jar` - build jar
-* `./gradlew sourcesJar` - build sources jar
-* `./gradlew setupGitHooks` - create a git hook to prevent locally committing bad changes

-### Local Requirements
+### Requirements

 * `jdk11` installation
 * `docker` (for `testcontainers`)

+If running on an `M[1,2,3,4] Mac` please read `shared/src/test-support/resources/README.md`

+### PRs

+* Fork the repository.
+* Create a branch, for example: "amazing-new-feature-branch".
+* Make your amazing changes.
+* Push your amazing changes to your "amazing-new-feature-branch" branch.
+* Raise a PR.
+* Wait patiently for comments.
+* Receive praise.

+The integration tests written act as living documentation.
+If you're making any changes, such as extending the programs or endpoints supported, please can you continue extending this documentation!

+Thanks.
+MJ.